Singapore Government Logo

 Biogeography

-Native Distribution India to Myanmar, Thailand & China
+Native Distribution India to southern China (Guangdong) to New Guinea

 Description and Ethnobotany

-Growth Form It is a perennial, bamboo-like grass, clump-forming, growing up to 2 m tall.
+Growth Form It is a perennial, clump-forming bamboo-like grass, up to 1 - 4 m tall.

-Ethnobotanical Uses Others: The dried leaves are used as a wrapper for glutinous rice dumplings which are traditionally made during the fifth month of the lunar calendar to celebrate the Dragon Boat Festival.
+Others: In its native range, the dried leaves are used as a food wrapper, especially for glutinous rice dumplings, which are traditionally made during the fifth month of the lunar calendar to celebrate the Dragon Boat Festival.
+The leaves are also used as fodder for livestock.

 Plant Care and Propagation